briankoser/sfc-listeners-guide/episodes/0209-dissecting-doctor-who.md

 recommendation: no
 recommendation_reason: Fun listen if you've watched Doctor Who series 1-7, otherwise you can skip.
 ---
-Matt caught up on the show by the 50th Anniversary <q class="archivist inline">Crazy.
-But he did give the Matt Anderson Guarantee.</q>
+Matt caught up on the show by the 50th Anniversary {% arc %}Crazy.
+But he did give the Matt Anderson Guarantee.{% endarc %}

 {% rating 'Doctor Who', 4, 3 %}

 Ben's main criticism is that it's not a deep show; there's nothing that sticks with you.

-Ben said they'll know they arrived when the SFC has more episodes than {% work "Doctor Who" %}. <q class="archivist inline">As I write this, there are 854 Doctor Who episodes and 780 SFC episodes, so this should happen in 2020.</q>
+Ben said they'll know they arrived when the SFC has more episodes than {% work "Doctor Who" %}.
+{% arc %}This happened when Episode 862 was released on December 16, 2020.{% endarc %}

 <div class="top-five">
   <h2 class="has-text-centered">Top 9 Episodes</h2>